moussmo/Pitchfork-album-reviews-dataset/README.md

 # Pitchfork Album Reviews : dataset, scraper, and analysis notebook

-Little webscraping project of mine of one of my favourite websites : online music magazine Pitchfork.
+Little webscraping project of one of my favourite websites : online music magazine Pitchfork.

 ### The dataset:
-The dataset contains XXXX reviews, going from XXXX to april 2024.
+The dataset contains 26400 reviews, going from January 12, 1999 to April 13, 2024.

 Columns are :
 - Album name.